SamNgigi/Password-Locker/README.md

   * m - to write down one of your own.
 We will save the password for you.

 - You can search a password by account name.
 E.g if your want to find your save profile for Facebook.
+Use
-  * Enter "fp"
+  * fp- for find profile
   * Input the name "Facebook" for Example
   * Program will display your account name plus the password

 - You can also display all the profiles saved.
+Enter
-  * Enter "dp" - for displaying all your save profiles.
+  * dp - for displaying all your save profiles.
   * All you saved password profiles with the passwords will be displayed.

   - Use "ex" to exit the program.